clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           together is often a distraction, on remote, it could be motivation
       - question: How do you feel about vaccinations?
         answer: >
-          While I encourage all to get the vaccine if they are able, I’m the only candidate for medical freedom.
+          While I encourage all to get the vaccine if they are able, I will always fight for the freedom to say 'No' to a vaccine.

+          I’m the only candidate for medical freedom.

           I don’t believe governments or businesses should make medical